Machine Learning (In) Security: A Stream of Problems: Discussion: Understanding ML

 \subsection{There is no such thing as a 0-day detector}

-It is usual for many \ac{ML}-based detector proposals to state that their approach are resistant to 0-day attacks (i.e., attacks leveraging so-far unknown threats and/or payloads) because they rely on a \ac{ML} model~\cite{9006514,8473321}.
+It is usual for many \ac{ML}-based detector proposals to state that their approach is resistant to 0-day attacks (i.e., attacks leveraging so-far unknown threats and/or payloads) because they rely on an \ac{ML} model~\cite{9006514,8473321}.
 This is also somehow a pitfall, and we credit this as the poor understanding that \ac{ML} models are a type of signature, as previously presented.
 In fact, the ability of a model to detect a new threat depends on the definition of what is new.
-If a new sample is understood as any sample that an attacker can create, certainly \ac{ML} models will be able to detect many 0-days, as many of these new payloads will be variations of previously known threats, a scenario for which weighted signatures generalizes well.
-However, if we consider as new something that is really unknown to the model in all senses (e.g., a payload having a feature that is not present in the model), no \ac{ML} model will be able to detect it as malicious, thus nature of the presented problem of concept drift and evolution.
-Therefore, \ac{ML} models should no be understood as simply more resistant detectors than typical signatures schemes, but as a type of signature that can be more generalized.
+If a new sample is understood as any sample that an attacker can create, certainly \ac{ML} models will be able to detect many 0-days, as many of these new payloads will be variations of previously known threats, a scenario for which weighted signatures generalize well.
+However, if we consider as new something unknown to the model in all senses (e.g., a payload having a feature that is not present in the model), no \ac{ML} model will be able to detect it as malicious, thus nature of the presented problem of concept drift and evolution.
+Therefore, \ac{ML} models should not be understood as simply more resistant detectors than typical signature schemes, but as a type of signature that can be more generalized.